CyberPointer/task-airport/README.md

   }
 ```
 ## SpecialCase
-Because one of project assumption and unqiuness of Date.
+Because one of project assumption and uniqueness of Date.
+In order to check possibility of flights arriving/departing at same aiport that is specified in requested IATAcode.
 Modified JSONs were created with same Date but different airport's IATAcodes for arrival/departing.
-In order to check validation of business logic.

 ```
 {
     "flightId": 0,